 Never apply 2-component boat varnish to 1-component paint!
 If you are not sure what type of boat varnish is on your hull, we recommend soaking a small cloth with 2K thinner and placing it on the hull somewhere out of sight.
 After a few minutes, check carefully whether the paint can be easily removed (e.g. with a spatula or a pocket knife).
 If so, one-component varnish has been used.
 Make sure you only use 1-K boat varnish again!

-If you are going to apply boat paint directly to the gelcoat, a 2-component lacquer is recommended due to its hardness.
-A compatible 2-K primer should first be used.
-If it is not a new boat, be sure to remove any unevenness before varnishing.
+If you are going to apply boat paint directly to the gelcoat, a 2-component varnish is recommended due to its hardness.
+A compatible 2-component primer should first be used.
+If it is not a new boat, be sure to remove any unevenness before applying the varnish.

 If the old boat paint can no longer be used, it must be completely removed.
 The best way to do this is to use a hot air gun and scraper.
 Start painting again from your boat's gelcoat.

 Corners, edges and small parts should first be painted with a brush.
 Large areas are easiest to paint with a roller.
 When applying boat paint, always work horizontally with the roller in order to reduce the risk of dripping and to achieve better coverage.
 Be careful with 2-component varnishes: Never use foam rollers!